-If you were financially dependent on a North Carolina worker killed in an on-the-job accident you may be entitled to death benefits from the employer’s insurance company.
+If you were financially dependent on a worker killed in an on-the-job accident you may be entitled to death benefits from the employer’s insurance company.
 There is no cost for a legal consultation and the injured worker is under no obligation to hire us.
 We will discuss your workers’ compensation claim, determine whether you need a lawyer, and the steps you should take to protect your rights.

-Our Raleigh workers’ compensation lawyers will answer your questions and can help you seek to maximize any financial recovery for your claim.
+Our workers’ compensation lawyers will answer your questions and can help you seek to maximize any financial recovery for your claim.

-- Am I entitled to workers’ comp in NC?
+- Am I entitled to workers’ compensation?

 - What happens if the WC insurance companies denies my claim?